 The Klamath River downstream of Copco No. 2 Dam extends 1.5 miles to the Copco No. 2 Powerhouse and the backwater of Iron Gate Reservoir.
 The Copco No. 2 Bypass Reach is located within a steep-walled canyon with significant basalt rock out-cropping's and well-defined riparian vegetation.
 The canyon is called Ward's Canyon after a ranching family that homesteaded near the canyon entrance.
-The only access to this river reach is by a steep gravel road that leads to Copco No. 1 and No. 2 Dams that is closed to public vehicular access.
-Whitewater boating opportunities are currently limited due to lack of flow (PacifiCorp 2004a).
+The primary access to this river reach is by a steep gravel road that leads to Copco No. 1 and No. 2 Dams that is closed to public vehicular access.
+This reach has a minimum flow of 10 cfs per the existing FERC P-2082 License.